Leeap83/Lee-s_Burger_Kitchen/README.md

 *  I want to view a total price of my purchases and delivery cost, so that I will understand and see how much I will be charged.
 *  I expect to make payments by card in a safe and secure way, so that I won't be concerned about the safety of my card details and won't be charged incorrectly.
 *  I want to receive an email confirmation after checkout, so that I can make sure that payment was successfull.
-*  I want to receive an email confirmation that my product is on the way.

 ### New Users